Skip to content

 Please use the comment section on this page to share insights from today’s reading OR your own personal Bible reading.

-Reading along with us in 2 Samuel?
+Reading along with us in 2 Samuel and Acts?
 Here’s today’s reading:

 2 Samuel 7 (NIV)